-The Directors present the Strategic Report for Cobra Resources plc (the "Company" or "Cobra", and collectively with its Subsidiary Companies, the "Group") for the year ended 31 December 2019.
-The comparative comprises the period from incorporation on 25 January 2018 to 31 December 2018.
+The Directors present the Strategic Report for Cobra Resources plc (the "Company" or "Cobra", and collectively with its Subsidiary Companies, the "Group") for the year ended 31 December 2020.
 The information required by section 172 Companies Act 2006 are included within the Corporate Governance Statement.